MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 ### General features

-- **Update notifications** - When new updates are available, a banner will be displayed notifying you that an update is available.
 - **In product feedback channel** - Your feedback will guide the development effort going forward.
 For more information, see [Providing Feedback](#providing-feedback)
 - **Dump file processor detection** -Auto-detect dump processor architecture for managed dumps.
 - **Performance Improvements** Windows now load asynchronously and can be canceled - When you run another command, WinDbg Preview will stop the loading of your locals, watch, or other windows.